nickgsheeran/tess-website/src/portfolio/test6.md

       mSize: large
       layout: one-col
       imageRowContents:
-        - videoB: false
+        - videoB: true
-          pSrc: no
+          pSrc: src/assets/portfolio/screenshot-2023-07-30-at-2.32-1.jpg
-          alt: illustration of a figure gesturing at a computer icon
+          alt: Animation of different WeWork illustrated figures interacting with WeWork icons.
+The illustrations are created with a Crayon like brush, while the icons are geometric, vector shapes.
+The animation starts with a figure gesturing to a computer, and ends with the WeWork logo.
-          srcb: src/assets/portfolio/franklyn_wework_05_type_specimen-1.jpg
+          srcb: src/assets/portfolio/06_small.mp4
   - imgRow:
       mSize: small
       layout: one-col